-All of NKF's educational pieces are followed by a survey and are evaluated by our external committees for review.
-An example questionnaire was attached to the initial proposal that was sent out to a similar resource in atrial fibrillation and chronic kidney disease resulting in relevant feedback from the target audience.
+All of our educational pieces are followed by a survey and are evaluated by our external committees for review.
+An example questionnaire is attached to this proposal that was sent out to a similar resource in atrial fibrillation and chronic kidney disease resulting in relevant feedback from the target audience.
 There were both quantitative and qualitative responses, many preferring print resources and translations into Spanish.
 Additionally, we provide these resources for free to our NKF CARES hotline for patients, many of which have been very well-received.
-Our evaluation design focuses on these survey results in addition to our overall in-house team and experts post-launch gathering to discuss reception and outcomes.
+Our evaluation design focuses on these survey results in addition to our overall inhouse team and experts post-launch gathering to discuss reception and outcomes.